07542 926011 firstname.lastname@example.org

 The pommel is of hollow construction into which the top of the knucklebow fits into a small aperture.
 The top is decorated with a rosette centered on the integral tang button similar in style to the rosettes in the shell guard.
 The grip is of wood with brass “Turks Heads” top and bottom and brass wire binding.
 The thick, stiff, double edged lenticular section blade tapers to its point.
 A single central fuller extends from the hilt for 6 inches (15 cm) either side inside which in bold letters on both sides “IN SOLINGEN” is present, the words separated and flanked by quatrefoils and dots.

 The sword is in good condition with a small dent to the pommel visible in the photographs below.
-The overall length is just under 33.5 inches (85 cm).
-Blade length 40.5 inches (103 cm).
+The blade length is just under 33.5 inches (85 cm) and the overall length is 40.5 inches (103 cm).